uhm-clubhouse/uhm-clubhouse.github.io/index.md

 #### Club Admin Home Page
-Users with the Club Admin role can view all of their club postings and have the ability to edit the data associated with their club.
+Users with the Club Admin role can view all of their club postings and can edit the data associated with their club.

 <img src="images/m2-clubadmin.png">
 <img src="images/m2-editclub.png">
 <img src="images/m2-editclubform.png">

 #### Super Admin Home Page
-Users with the Super Admin role are responsible for making sure the site content is appropriate and are able to delete a club posting at any time.
-Additionally, they are able to grant "Club Admin" privileges to selected users via the link in the navigation bar.
+Users with the Super Admin role are responsible for making sure the site content is appropriate and can delete a club posting at any time.
+Additionally, they can grant "Club Admin" privileges to selected users via the link in the navigation bar.

 <img src="images/m2-sadmin.png">
 <img src="images/m2-sadminset.png">